commonprefix/art-of-blockchain/docs/foundations/bitcoin.md

 - **[SegWit](https://learnmeabitcoin.com/beginners/guide/segwit/) (BIP141)**: Fixed transaction malleability and laid the groundwork for scaling via second-layer protocols.
 - **[Taproot](https://www.dydx.xyz/crypto-learning/what-is-taproot#:~:text=Taproot%20was%20a%202021%20update,Maxwell's%20contributions%20in%20succeeding%20years.)
 (BIP341)**: Enabled more private and composable smart contracts using Schnorr signatures and Merkleized script trees.

 Consensus changes are rare and conservative, since tens of millions of users are affected by them.
 Most upgrades are implemented via [soft forks](https://www.investopedia.com/terms/s/soft-fork.asp), requiring careful coordination among miners, nodes, and developers.
-For the latter, Bitcoin presents a unique and intellectually rigorous environment: its ecosystem demands minimalism, careful design, and a strong grasp of cryptographic and distributed systems principles.

 A good starting place to understand how Bitcoin works is [this](https://www.youtube.com/watch?v=bBC-nXj3Ng4) video by 3Blue1Brown.